-Prior to Wesleyan,. he coached sprints, jumps, and hurdles at Division 1 Bryant University in Smithfield, RI.
-There he coached athletes to school records in the women's 55m hurdles, women's 60m hurdles, women's 110m hurdles, women's triple jump, and women's pole vault, as well as the men's 60m hurdles, men’s 110m hurdles, and men’s DMR.
-He also coached men’s relay squads that were All-Northeast Conference and All-New England in the 4x100m and 4x400m.
-Before going to Bryant, Mike coached the girls at Daniel Hand High School in Madison, Conn.
-At Hand, he coached multiple athletes to State Championships, All-State, and All-New England performances in the 55m, 100m, 200m, 300m, 600m, 4x100m, 4x200m, 4x400m, 4x800m, long jump, and triple jump.
-He also had a 200m athlete in the top 10, DMR teams repeatedly finishing in the top 15, and a 4x800m that won the Emerging Elite division at New Balance Nationals.
+Prior to Wesleyan, Mike coached sprints, jumps, and hurdles at Division I Bryant University in Smithfield, RI.
+He coached athletes to school records in the women's 55m hurdles, men's and women's 60m hurdles, men's and women's 110m hurdles, women's triple jump, and women's pole vault, as well as the men's DMR.
+He also coached men’s relay squads that were All-Northeast Conference and All-New England in the 4 x 100m and 4 x 400m.
+Before going to Bryant, Mike coached the girls at Daniel Hand High School in Madison, Conn. where he coached multiple athletes to state championships, all-state, and all-New England performances in the 55m, 100m, 200m, 300m, 600m, 4 x 100m, 4 x 200m, 4 x 400m, 4 x 800m, long jump, and triple jump.
+At the New Balance National Championships he had a 200m athlete in the top 10, DMR teams that repeatedly finish in the top 15, and a 4 x 800m that won the Emerging Elite Division.

-Mike has an advanced sprint, hurdle, and relay specialist certification through the USTFCCCA, as well as a USATF Level 1 certification, and completed the CSCS from the NSCA.
+Mike has an advanced sprint, hurdle, and relay specialist certification through the USTFCCCA, as well as a USATF Level 1 certification, and has completed the CSCS from the NSCA.

 Prior to coaching, Mike ran sprints for the University of North Carolina at Chapel Hill, where he was a member of an all-ACC relay squad, and earned a bachelor’s degree in psychology and exercise science.